Private dance lessons are the most efficient one-on-one learning experience.

 Our party practice sessions will soon become the most enjoyable experience for you.

 During these sessions, you will dance with other students to the music while socializing and enjoying each others’ spotlight performances.
-Some practice sessions will include pot-luck celebrations and be arranged according to the calendar events and holidays.
+Some practice sessions will include pot-luck celebrations, which will be arranged according to the calendar events and holidays.

 Tuition arrangements are determined on a case-by-case basis.

-It is generally paid in advance, but your instructor will gladly discuss different payment options with you.
+It is generally paid in advance, but your instructor will gladly discuss different payment options.

 Methods of payment: